cncf/glossary/content/en/cloud-native-storage.md

 ## Problem it addresses

-Traditional storage solutions often face challenges such as limited scalability, operational complexity, performance bottlenecks, inefficient resource utilization, and integration difficulties.
-These issues arise from the cumbersome process of expanding storage capacity, the manual management of complex infrastructure, and the inability to efficiently handle high-speed data transactions.
-Moreover, legacy systems often lead to wasted resources and struggle to integrate with modern application architectures, resulting in fragmented and inefficient data management.
+Traditional storage systems often struggle to grow with increasing demand.
+They can be complicated to manage, slow to handle large amounts of data, and inefficient with resources.
+Older systems may also have trouble connecting with modern applications, leading to slow processes and scattered data.
+Manual scaling and maintenance further increase downtime and operational costs.
+These limitations make it difficult for businesses to quickly adapt to evolving technology needs.

 ## How it helps

-Cloud native storage addresses these challenges by providing elastic [scalability](/scalability/), simplified management, high performance, cost efficiency, and seamless integration.
-It automatically adjusts capacity based on demand, reducing the need for manual intervention and minimizing operational overhead.
-With advanced caching and distributed architectures, it ensures fast data access and performance.
-The pay-as-you-go model optimizes resource utilization, and its design supports easy integration with modern applications, fostering a unified and efficient approach to data management.
+Cloud native storage solves these problems by offering flexible scaling, easier management, and faster data access.
+It automatically increases or decreases storage based on demand, reducing manual work and improving performance.
+With built-in caching and [distributed systems](/distributed-systems/), it ensures quick data retrieval.
+Pay-as-you-go pricing helps control costs while easily integrating with modern applications for smooth and efficient data management.
+Enhanced security features also protect sensitive data, and built-in automation reduces the risk of human error in storage operations.